#2084: Spider-Man Doppleganger

 THE ME HALF OF THE EQUATION

-I purchased Superior Ock from my friends at All Time Toys.
-If you’re looking for other cool toys both old and new, please check out their website and their eBay Store.
+I got this figure from All Time Toys, and he can still be purchased here.
+If you’re looking for other toys both old and new, please check out their website and their eBay storefront.

 MARVEL LEGENDS (HASBRO)